 Are you interested in investing in real estate?
 Did you know you could do so with your retirement funds?
 Because of Trump’s expertise and success in the industry, many are hopeful that his administration presents significant progress in this realm.
-If you understand how to invest in real estate with a self-directed IRA, you gain the opportunity to earn tax-sheltered income for retirement on successful endeavors.
+If you understand how self-directed IRAs, you know gain the opportunity to earn tax-sheltered income for retirement on successful endeavors you choose.
+And if you’re interested in real estate, here are two ways to invest in a self-directed real estate IRA.

 Real estate investing is an interesting topic right now.
 Because Trump built his empire on business and real estate development, some anticipate growth in that area now that he is in office.
 His promises to address turmoil and poverty in our inner cities, to create more jobs, and to strengthen our infrastructure and more are hoped to boost the real estate industry.